-8) Administration expenses
+8. Administration expenses

-2023 2022
+2024 2023

-\$000 \$000
+\$'000 \$'000

 Administration expenses (i) 15 15

-Other expenses (ii) 6 7
+Other expenses (ii) 5 6

-- 21 22
+Total administration expenses 20 21

-(i) Administration Expenses comprise the costs incurred by DTF in administering the Scheme, which are met in the first instance from the DTF Operating Account.
+Administration Expenses comprise the costs incurred by DTF in administering the Scheme, which are met in the first instance from the DTF Operating Account.
 DTF seeks reimbursement from the Scheme.